HannesStark/bachelorThesis/README.md

 coding size for the latent vector.
 The a `data_source_dir` with 128x128 images has to be specified and functions to train, to make predictions and generations and to create the t-SNE and PCA visualizations can be called.

-## Saved Weights

-The weights of all trained models can be found in the directory `savedModels`.
-These include the weights for the models that were trained on 3000 images for the experiments regarding the architecture and the quality of the reconstructions as well as the models trained on 178,112 images for the evaluation of the latent space.
-Each script can load the weights by uncommenting `variational_ae.save_weights("./savedModels/" + file_tag + ".h5")`.

 ## Data